 Mac OS High Sierra

-This fall, Apple plans to release its High Sierra (10.13) operating system.
+Apple has recently released its High Sierra (10.13) operating system.
 At this time, we recommend that users do not update to this operating system without contacting CTS first.

 macOS High Sierra is compatible with all Macs that can run macOS Sierra.

 - iMac (Late 2009)

 An overview of all new upcoming features can be found here: https://www.apple.com/macos/high-sierra-preview/